-This week, I bring you the second show in honor of the great Nat King Cole, who would have turned 100 years old this month.
-Last week's show was about Cole's rise to stardom throughout the 1940s.
-On this show, I want to focus on a single year in the singer’s life: 1958.
-Jazz writer Will Friedwald has highlighted this year as one of the most remarkable and productive of any musician.
-It was the year after Cole's television show was cancelled, but a year where Cole proved that he was undeterred.
+This week, I’ll be featuring the music of Nat King Cole, and in particular, focusing on a single year in the singer’s life: 1958.
+It was the year after his television show was canceled, but a year where Cole proved that he was undeterred.
 In 1958 alone, Cole recorded over 100 different songs on seven LPs, including love songs, blues songs, swing tunes, spirituals, and even an album all in Spanish.
-I feature some of the highlights from this banner year on this program.
+Coming up, I’ll feature some of the highlights of this banner year.

 By all accounts, 1958 should have been a bad year for Nat King Cole.
 Less than two years before, Cole had been violently attacked on stage by a group of white supremacists while on tour in Birmingham, Alabama.
 He was still reeling from the attack at this time, and now it was coming from all sides.
 Thurgood Marshall, then the head of the NAACP, criticized Cole for not speaking out strongly enough against the racist white attackers, calling Cole an Uncle Tom.
 This alienated Cole from much of his black audience.

-To make matters worse, in December of 1957, Cole’s NBC television program, The Nat King Cole Show, was cancelled.
-It ran for only a year.
-Cole was the first African American entertainer to host his own television show, and friends like Ella Fitzgerald, Harry Belafonte, Sammy Davis Jr, and Eartha Kitt appeared on the show.
+To make matters worse, in December of 1957, Cole’s NBC television program, The Nat King Cole show, was canceled.
+It only ran for a year.
+Cole was the first African American entertainer to host his own television show, and friends like Ella Fitzgerald, Frank Sinatra, Harry Belafonte, Sammy Davis Jr, and Eartha Kitt appeared on the show.
 The show was a success, but most advertisers were afraid of supporting a show led by a black singer.
-Without any national sponsorship, NBC pulled the plug.
+Without any national sponsorship, NBC pulled the plug on the show.
 Nat King Cole remarked that “Madison Avenue was afraid of the dark.”

-But Cole was resilient.
+But Cole was resilient, and put his nose to the grindstone.
 Instead of wallowing in self-pity, Cole set to work in 1958, performing and recording more than he ever had in his career thus far.

 An early success in 1958 was the film St. Louis Blues, made the year before but released in April 1958.
 It was a biopic about the blues pioneer W.C.
 Handy, and Cole starred as Handy in the film, performing his songs alongside other African-American stars like Pearl Bailey, Eartha Kitt, Ella Fitzgerald, and Mahalia Jackson.